About the statistics

 Definitions of the main concepts and variables

-Monthly earnings are the main term in Statistics Norway's wage statistics.
-Monthly earnings cover basic salaries, variable additional allowances and bonuses.
-Overtime pay is not included in monthly earnings.
+Monthly earnings are the main term in Statistics Norway's earnings statistics.
+Monthly earnings includes agreed monthly earnings, irregular supplements and bonuses.
+Overtime allowances are not included in monthly earnings but presented separately.

 Variable additional allowances

 Variable additional allowances are compensation in cash related to special tasks or working hours and are given as a calculated average per month for the period 1 January up until and including the reference period.
 Variable additional allowances include supplements for inconvenient working hours, call-up supplements, shift supplements, offshore supplements and other supplements that come up irregularly.
 Includes both irregular supplements related to working hours and non-working hours (example of irregular supplement for time not worked time is on-call duty at home).

 Bonuses include cash benefits that are often not linked to specific tasks where the payments come unevenly with respect to the period in which they were earned or apply.
 Examples of which are profit sharing, production surcharges, gratuities, etc. Bonuses are a calculated average per month for the period 1 January up until the reference period.

 Payment for overtime work only covers remuneration in cash for work performed that is more than of the agreed working hours, and often include a supplement to the agreed earnings.
 Overtime pay is a calculated average per month over the period 1 January and up to the reference period.
 Overtime pay is not included in monthly earnings but presented separately in the statistics.

 Overtime hours only include the hours which are compensated in cash not hours that go to time off.
 In some industries, it is not uncommon for overtime hours to be reimbursed with both payment and time for time off.
 In such cases, all hours and cash benefits are reported.